Smokers Express: Routes

-The first flight would have taken place on August 16, 1993.
+The first flight would have taken place on September 25, 1993, and flown from Florida to Washington D.C. for a Smokers' Rights March at the White House.
+It was later rescheduled to January 26, 1994, where it would have traveled from Raleigh–Durham International Airport (RDU) to Washington, D.C., to protest a federal cigarette tax.

 Company structure

 Smokers Express was designed to be an employee-owned company.
-It relied mostly on membership dues and ticket sales, however, no tickets were ever sold.
+It relied mostly on membership dues and ticket sales; however, no tickets were ever sold.
 The company did not advertise directly, but relied on word-of-mouth, various articles and TV news references.
 Despite what the company perceived as a positive response to their concept, it failed to raise enough funds to begin operations.

+By June 7, 1994, the company appeared to have been disbanded, as the company's phone number had been disconnected.